MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 `if` cannot be a standard library procedure, because procedure calls evaluate all arguments.
 The `if` statement has two branches, but only evaluates one.

-`if` compiles to
+That `if` statement compiles to
 {% highlight scheme %}
 ; true is defined as 1
 (assign 'val (op 'lookup-variable-value ((const 'true) (reg 'env))))

-; branch skips code depending on test
+; branch skips code depending on the test
 (test (op 'false? ((reg 'val))))
 (branch (label 'false-branch2))